-The Engineering UTC Northern Lincolnshire, is one of 50 University Technical Colleges (UTCs) across the country, purpose-built to prepare our young people for the world of work.
+The Engineering UTC Northern Lincolnshire, is one of around 48 University Technical Colleges (UTCs) across the country, purpose-built to prepare our young people for the world of work.
 We focus on delivering an innovative concept of education for 13-19 year olds that combines technical, practical and academic learning.
 By doing so, our students gain traditional GCSE and A Level qualifications alongside sought after skills employers are looking for in their future workforce.

 ENL UTC students build knowledge and understanding of the working world through…

 - Visiting employer and university partners to gain firsthand experience from the experts